**Double Points**

 True or False

-Pathos is rhetorical language.
+Pathos is a rhetorical appeal.

 True